WimJongeneel/ts-pattern-matching/README.md

 ) => match(value, otherwise, [...patterns, [pattern, expr]])
 ```

-Here you see that the pattern is now of a new type `p` that has to be a `pattern<a>`.
-This is so that `p` can be subset of `Pattern<a>` and can be used to narrow `a` down to subset of `a`.
-The `typeof` operator is used because we need to force TypeScript to inference the type of the provided pattern, as we want the smallest possible subset and not the full `Pattern<a>` type.
-Otherwise we will won't be able to narrow both `p` and `a` down to a subset of their types.
+We introduced a new generic type `p` that has to be a subset of `pattern<a>`.
+Now we can use this stricter subset of `p` to narrow down `a`.
+The `typeof` operator is used to force TypeScript to inference the type of the provided pattern, as we want the smallest possible subset and not the full `Pattern<a>` type.
+The entire quality of our type inference depends on how good we are in narrowing down `p`!
 With those changes our example with option will have the correct types infered as proven by this screenshot:

 [Screenshot to proof it]

-While this solution adds a lot of power and safety to our library when dealing with typed (discrimated) unions, there is one major problem with using the `Extract` type.
+Wshile this solution adds a lot of power and safety to our library when dealing with typed (discrimated) unions, there is one major problem with using the `Extract` type.
 If the input type of our pattern is `any` there will not be any type inference and the input type will be mapped to `never`.
-This means that in its current state the library is not usable for parsing untypes data.
-The following screenshot highligths the problem.
+This means that in its current state the library is not usable for parsing untyped data.
+The following screenshot highligths the problem:

 [screenhot where any goes to never]

-The solution to go with here is to create a custom `Extract` type that checks if the input type is not `any`.
+This issue has to do with some of the more obscure behaviour of the `any` type with regards to `extends`.
+Normally if we have two types `a` and `b` (that are not generic!), `a` will either extend `b` or `a` will not extend `b`.
+Meaning that `a extends b ? true : false` will either be of type `true` or `false`.
+There is only one exception to this rule: `any extends number ? true : false` is of type `boolean`, meaning that TypeScript was unable to pick a branch.
+This somewhat counterinitiative behavior (one would expect that no type extends any because any includes every posible value) forces us to create a custom `extract` type that deals with having `any` as input type.
 When the input type is `any`, we directly return the type of the pattern without checking for any assignibilty between all the posible types.

 ```ts
 type extract<a, b> = b extends a ? b : Extract<a, b>
 ```

+> Based on this theory one will asume that `a extends any` is true, and `number extends any ? true : false` is indeed of type `true`.

-The `b extends a` check will be true when `a` is any.
+The `b extends a` check will be only true when `a` is any.
 When `b` is not `any` we still want to use the `Extract` type from the standard libery for its ability to narrow down the cases of a discriminated union (like we saw with the `Option` example).
 With this new `extract` type we have type inference that works on both typed and untyped data.

 ## Type Patterns